maxgoren/RedBlack-DeepDive/README.md

 Coming Eventually
 ```
 The highly OOP-centric implementation present in Goodrich and Tamassia's "Data Structures and Algorithms in C++".
 This is a VERY different
-take compared to the other appraoches commonly seen.
-Interestingly i believe this is the version the C++ STL version is based on, though
+approach compared to the other appraoches commonly seen.
+It makes use of several interesting design patterns, especially the Locator pattern.
-i could be wrong.
 ```